Google Mobile-First Indexing – Will it Sway Your ROI?

 - Verify that your mobile version is accessible to Googlebot.
 To do this, you can use the robots.txt testing tool.

 To conclude, the mobile-first index may hardly affect your site and business ROI much directly.
-But, it’s important for you to know its effects.
-I suggest you for prioritizing your mobile users in order for pleasing Googlers and standing on their positive side.
+But, you need to know its effects.
+We suggest you prioritize your mobile users for pleasing Googlers and standing on their positive side.